+13.4.
 Compliance Declaration

-All of our employees have an Anti-Bribery Compliance declaration as part of their contract of employment when they join the Organisation.
-This is reinforced through our e-learning training package and through signing a further declaration on all expenses claims forms.
+All of our employees have an Anti-Bribery Compliance Declaration as part of their contract of employment when they join the organisation.
+This is reinforced through our anti-bribery online training package and through signing a further declaration on all expense claims.

-15 / RULES OF DELEGATED AUTHORITY
+14. RULES OF DELEGATED AUTHORITY

-The Governing Body has approved Delegated Authority in connection with the Groups Anti-Bribery Programme to the persons named below.
+The Governing Body has approved Delegated Authority in connection with the Group's Anti-bribery Management System (ABMS) to the persons named below.

-Any delegated authority exercised by these individuals MUST be CONFIRMED BY EMAIL which MUST be copied to Adam Glover and Steven Bennett
+Any delegated authority exercised by these individuals must be:

+- Confirmed by email, and - Copied to Adam Glover and Steven Bennett.